Counting Lines with Vinberg's algorithm: Other triquadrics

 \section{Other triquadrics}

 In this section, we consider $8$-polarized $3$-admissible graphs, \ie, we assume that $h^2=8$ and $m=3$.
 In other words, we deal with triquadrics.
-Here, we state a number of technical lemmas and use them to derive \autoref{th.octics} (in the next section); the \GAP~\cite{GAP4} aided proofs of these lemmas are explained in the appendices.
+Here, we state a number of technical lemmas which are used in the next section to derive \autoref{thm-main}; the \GAP~\cite{GAP4} aided proofs of these lemmas (consisting mainly in feeding appropriate parameters to the master algorithm and, therefore, hardly interesting from the mathematical point of view) are explained in the appendices.
 We maintain the notation introduced in \autoref{s.extendedversusplain} (\cf. \autoref{eq-graphex}).